Flaky Morning Buns

 Laminate the Dough

-- About an hour before you’re ready to laminate the dough, place butter in the bowl of a stand mixer and beat with a paddle attachment until smooth and slightly softened.
-The goal is for the butter to be pliable enough to spread, but still cool and relatively firm.
+- About an hour before you're ready to laminate the dough, place butter in the bowl of a stand mixer and beat with a paddle attachment until smooth and slightly softened.
+The goal is for the butter to be pliable enough to spread but still cool and relatively firm.
 If the butter is too soft, it will ooze out of the dough.
-Once the butter is at the proper consistency, transfer to piece of plastic and form into a rectangle.
+Once the butter is at the proper consistency, transfer to a piece of plastic and form into a rectangle.
 Cover and refrigerate if the house is warm, otherwise leave it at room temperature until ready.

-Assemble the Morning Buns
+Assemble and Bake the Morning Buns

 - Mix together the granulated sugar, brown sugar, orange zest, cinnamon and salt in a small bowl.

-- Brush the insides of a 12-cup muffin tin lightly with butter, then sprinkle with granulated sugar.
-Swirl the pan around to coat all sides with sugar, then tap out the excess (reserve for finishing the buns).
+- Brush the insides of a 12 cup muffin tin lightly with butter, then sprinkle with granulated sugar.
+Swirl the pan around to coat all sides with sugar, then tap out the excess, reserve for finishing the buns.
 Line a sheet pan with parchment paper.

 - Starting with the long side facing you, carefully roll dough into a tight log, then pinch the seams together to seal.
-Transfer to the parchment lined baking sheet, cover with plastic wrap, and chill for 30 minutes to firm up.
+Transfer to the parchment lined baking sheet, cover with plastic wrap and chill for 30 minutes to firm up.

-- Remove log from the refrigerator, then use a sharp knife to cut into 12 even pieces.
+- Remove the log from the refrigerator, then use a sharp knife to cut into 12 even pieces.
 Start by cutting directly down the center, then cut each half in half, then each half into thirds.

 - Place each piece into a muffin cup, then cover loosely with plastic wrap and let proof somewhere warm until puffed up, about 1 hour.